haolingdong-msft/working-docs/cadl/multi-content-type.md

 ```

 **Pros:**
-1. Easy to extend the feature like generating convenience methods.
+1. Easy to extend the feature, e.g. generate convenience methods.
 2. Implementation cost low.

 **Cons:**
-1. may be lack of usibility.
+1. May be lack of usibility.

 #### **Option 2: Generate one convenience method**